jpclrocha/cozinha/README.md

 The app should be able to show for the kitchen witch table were booked and the total price of the order from each one.

 # Team
-Clauderlan Batista Alves
+Clauderlan Batista Alves <br>
-João Pedro de Castro Laranjeira Rocha
+João Pedro de Castro Laranjeira Rocha &nbsp;
 Guilherme Frias de Oliveira Tavares
 Maria Luisa Alaquoke Ferreira dos Santos